 - Laser treatment may cause your central vision to become worse.
 This is usually temporary and rarely permanent. - This treatment reduces your peripheral vision (your side vision).
 This can affect your fitness to drive.
-You will have to inform the DVLA, especially if you have this treatment in both eyes. - It can make your night vision worse and your sight may take longer to adapt in darkness.
+You will have to inform the Driver and Vehicle Licensing Agency (DVLA), especially if you have had this treatment more than once in both eyes. - It can make your night vision worse, and your sight may take longer to adapt in darkness.
 This may affect your ability to drive at night.
 You will need to decide if you are safely able to drive at night after having this treatment.